Archive product

 Description

 “I am an abstract artist in the sense that I abstract.
 I cannot be called figurative when I am still interested in modern magic of the cosmos, primitive forms of sex, sensual and erotic, unsettling contours, the things of life” - William Scott.
-“Clive Bell used to say that William Scott was the only young painter who, after meeting Picasso, was able to absorb the force of his impact and was capable of digesting exactly what he took from that master” - Patrick Heron
+“Clive Bell used to say that William Scott was the only young painter who, after meeting Picasso, managed to absorb the force of his impact and was able to digest exactly what he took from that master” - Patrick Heron

-From 1928, when at the age of 15 he tried to earn a living painting landscapes, to 1986, when the shape of a single pear reflected his love for pure form, William Scott painted over 1000 oil works, all catalogued in this beautifully produced new publication.
+From 1928, when at the age of 15 he tried to earn a living painting landscapes, to 1986, when the shape of a single pear testified to his love of pure form, William Scott painted over 1000 oil works, all catalogued in this beautifully produced new publication.
 Each work is accompanied by an entry explaining the reason for its creation, as well as all related documents concerning its history, many of which are published here for the first time.
 Over six years of research into this important project uncovered a wealth of new information.
-This, along with close family involvement, revealed far more than was previously known about the artist’s life and work, and shows how both elements influenced the broader context of contemporary British art.
-The artist’s own works, along with many previously unpublished letters and lecture notes, have been specially published by his family for this publication.
+This, along with the close involvement of Scott’s family, revealed much more than was previously known about the artist’s life and work, and shows how these elements influenced the broader context of contemporary British art.
+The artist’s own works and many previously unpublished letters and lecture notes have been issued by his family specifically for this publication.

 The Thames & Hudson brand was founded in 1949 by Walter and Eva Neurath.
 Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad audience.
 To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent family-owned publisher, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2000 titles in print.
-It publishes high-quality collectible books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+Today, still an independent family-owned publisher, Thames & Hudson is one of the world’s leading publishers of illustrated books with over 2000 titles printed.
+It publishes high-quality collectible books across all areas of visual creativity: arts (fine, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The list also includes a growing selection of children’s books.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand

 Walter Neurath was born in Vienna in 1903.
-In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
+In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as a production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed an innovative concept of what is now called book packaging (or co-publishing), where ideas for books are developed, ordered, produced, and sold to publishers operating in different markets and languages, to create large editions and thus reduce unit production costs.
+Neurath and Foges developed an innovative concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to create large editions and reduce unit production costs.
 Neurath’s concept was the first of many innovations introduced into the publishing world through Thames & Hudson.

 Seeking to continue the packaging of collectible books in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing house with offices in London and New York in the fall of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-Of the ten titles published on Thames & Hudson's first list in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and achieved the greatest success.
+Of the ten titles published on the first list by Thames & Hudson in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, were the first and most successful.
 The strong brand conviction regarding the longevity of books remained in print until 1971.
-In the first year of publication, Albert Einstein's *Out of My Later Years* also appeared, an early indicator of the program's breadth.
+In the first year of publication, Albert Einstein’s *Out of My Later Years* also appeared, an early indicator of the program’s breadth.
 As the list gradually expanded—from ten titles in 1950 to 144 in 1955—the company moved its offices to High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
 The manufacturing remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.

 From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh - Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames & Hudson has always been at the forefront, both culturally and in production techniques.